 Progress comes from asking good questions.
 We ask questions of ourselves to determine the proper direction for our projects, and while we problem solve.
 We ask questions of others to understand the reception of our projects and gain valuable information from our audience.
 And we ask questions from our advisers to help us get past hurdles and work though anything that might come up.
 Asking questions is a powerful tool, and good questions can lead us to better answers that push us further toward our goals.

 Why Asking Questions is Different from Talking About What You know

 Often our business and work training teach us to talk our way into and out of things.
 We stride confidently using our intentions and the strength of our knowledge.
+We learn to easily explain the type of business model we use, our marketing strategies, and target markets.
 This technique has its time and place in communication.
 However, when it comes to planning, research, and development, this can actually make for a sloppy approach, allowing you to miss key holes or problems in your strategy.

 Always talking about what you know means less time spent examining what you don’t.
 Gaps of lapses in knowledge are like any other problem to solve, meaning, if you can’t identify the problem, you won’t know how to start your solution.
 That means that you are likely to cover the same ground over and over again.
 This process leaves you vulnerable to the questions you haven’t asked yourself.

 Often, these vulnerabilities require further research, deeper consideration, and dedicated time to patch up.
 They do also take a resource that we don’t often think about.
 This is humility and the ability to set aside your ego to learn something that you don’t already know.
 Asking questions allows us to engage with topics that we don’t yet understand.
 To learn, expand, and progress, we are often required to approach things as beginners, first learning the ropes.
 This means starting with the basics, listening, and absorbing, as opposed to talking.